 - Carrying bag must be bought

-If you want a discreet charcoal grill that can still feed a good-sized crowd, the Weber Jumbo Joe is a perfect choice.
-See it for yourself at the link here.
+If you want a discreet charcoal grill that can still feed a good-sized crowd, the Weber Jumbo Joe is a perfect choice and our top pick out of all the best grills for tailgating.

 Coleman Roadtrip LXE Portable Propane Grill